saptarshibasu/aws-study/README.md

 * CloudWatch Alarms can be created to
   * send SNS notifications
   * do EC2 autoscaling when a certain metrics satisfies a configured condition
-  * do EC2 actions
+  * do EC2 actions (Against EC2 metrics only)
     * Recover - Recover the instance on different hardware
     * Stop
     * Terminate
     * Reboot
-* CloudWatch Events allow the user to configure a Lambda function to be triggered on certain system events
+* CloudWatch Events allow users to do some activity (by triggering a Lambda function) on real time when some system change happens.
+CloudTrail cannot do this because CloudTrail deliver logs in around 15 minutes interval
+* CloudWatch Events doesn't get triggered on read events
 * CloudWatch Alarms
   * impaired - checks failed
   * insufficient data - checks in progress